iter8-tools/docs/docs/tutorials/integrations/kserve/blue-green.md

 EOF
 ```

 The `initialize` action (with strategy `blue-green`) configures the (Istio) service mesh to route all requests to the primary version of the application (`wisdom-0`).
-It futher defines the routing policy that will be used when changes are observed in the application resources.
+It further defines the routing policy that will be used when changes are observed in the application resources.
 By default, this routing policy splits requests 50-50 between the primary and candidate versions.
 For detailed configuration options, see the [Helm chart](https://github.com/kalantar/iter8/blob/v0.15/charts/routing-actions/values.yaml).

 ## Verify routing